OSC/ood-documentation/latest/_sources/how-tos/app-development/interactive/form.rst.txt

     that will be sent to the server and used.

     Lastly you can also set extra ``data`` HTML attributes like the example ``Toyota`` below.
-These extra attributes can be used by javascript or options for :ref:`dynamic options <dynamic-bc-apps>`.
+These extra attributes can be used by JavaScript or options for :ref:`dynamic options <dynamic-bc-apps>`.

      Default